History of Atlanta: Cotton States Expo and Booker T. Washington speech

 In 1895, the Cotton States and International Exposition was held at what is now Piedmont Park.
 Nearly 800,000 visitors attended the event.
 The exposition was designed to promote the region to the world and showcase products and new technologies, as well as to encourage trade with Latin America.
 The exposition featured exhibits from several states, including various innovations in agriculture and technology.
 President Grover Cleveland presided over the opening of the exposition, but the event is best remembered for the both hailed and criticized "Atlanta Compromise" speech given by Booker T. Washington in which Southern black people would work meekly and submit to white political rule, while Southern whites guaranteed that black people would receive basic education and due process in law.

 Streetcar suburbs and World War II: 1906–1945

-1906 massacre and results
+1906 race riot

 Competition between working-class whites and black for jobs and housing gave rise to fears and tensions.
-In 1906, print media fueled these tensions with hearsay about alleged sexual assaults on white women by Black men, triggering the Atlanta massacre of 1906, which left at least 27 people dead (25 of them black) and over 70 injured.
+In 1906, print media fueled these tensions with hearsay about alleged sexual assaults on white women by Black men, triggering the 1906 Atlanta race riot, which left at least 27 people dead (25 of them black) and over 70 injured.
 Many Black businesses were destroyed.